My husband told me that he never gets handmade gifts for Father’s Day.

 - Glue the craft foam to the cardboard.

-- At the corners, you are going to use an accordion fold, so you do not have loose fabric on the front of the mouse pad.
+- At the corners use an accordion fold, so you do not have loose fabric on the front of the mouse pad.
 To do this, you fold over small sections and secure with glue before moving on to the next section.
 Continue to do all four corners, then finish gluing the two sides that are still unglued.

 Note: While gluing, be sure to pull the fabric tight across the front of your mouse pad to give a smooth finish

-- Don’t worry about the unfinished edges, because in a minute you’ll be covering them up with craft foam!
+- Don’t worry about the unfinished edges, because you’ll cover them up with craft foam.

 - Place backing on, and allow to dry a few minutes.

 Let kids draw a secret message on the back with a permanent marker.